 As well as the strong presence within Plymouth, TFT works closely with partners in Devon and Cornwall.
 Relationships with commissioners in Cornwall is particularly strong, where the alternative provision package offered by ACE Schools is valued highly.
-Strong working relationships have been developed with commissioners in Devon County Council and colleagues from specialist provision who make up the SENTIENT group.
+Strong working relationships have been developed with commissioners in Devon County Council and colleagues from specialist provision who make up the Devon Special School Heads Group (previously known as SENTIENT).
 ACE Tiverton is providing a strong education for secondary aged pupils with an autistic spectrum condition.